donaldRwilliams/BGGM/README.md

 BGGM
 ====

 This package is described in Williams and Mulder (2019) and Williams (2018).
 The methods are separated into two Bayesian approaches for inference: hypothesis testing and estimation.
 The former is described in Williams and Mulder (2018a), and allows for testing for the presence of edges with the Bayes factor.
 One-sided hypothesis testing is also possible.
 These methods can also provide evidence for the null hypothesis.
 There are extensions for confirmatory hypothesis testing in GGMs, that can include inequality or equality constraints on the partial correlations.
+Further, it is possible to assess differences as well as similarities (i.e., the null hy-pothesis) between GGMs with the posterior predictive distribution and Bayesianmodel selection.
+The latter allows for testing hypothesized changes in graphicalstructures between, for example, control and treatment groups.

 The estimation based methods are described in Williams (2018).
 The methods offer advantages compared to classical methods, in that a measure of uncertainty is provided for all parameters.
 For example, each node has a distribution for the variance explained (i.e., Bayesian *R*<sup>2</sup>).
 Measures of out-of-sample performance are also available, which also have a measure of uncertainty.
 The model is selected with credible interval exclusion of zero.

 Williams, D. R. (2018, September 20).
 Bayesian Inference for Gaussian Graphical Models: Structure Learning, Explanation, and Prediction. ([pre-print](https://doi.org/10.31234/osf.io/x8dpr))

 Williams, D. R., & Mulder, J. (2019, January 14).
 Bayesian Hypothesis Testing for Gaussian Graphical Models:Conditional Independence and Order Constraints. ([pre-print](https://doi.org/10.31234/osf.io/ypxd8))

+Williams, D. R., Rast, P., Pericchi, L. R., & Mulder, J. (2019).
+Comparing Gaussian Graphical Models with the Posterior Predictive Distribution and Bayesian Model Selection. ([pre-print](https://psyarxiv.com/yt386/))

 Installation
 ------------